The Datasets Page¶

 To download a dataset, click on the dataset or select the [Click for Actions] button beside the dataset that you want to download, and then select Download from the submenu that appears.

-Note: The option to download datasets will not be available if the enable_dataset_downloading option is set to false when starting Driverless AI.
-This option can be specified in the config.toml file.
+Note: The option to download datasets will not be available if the enable_dataset_downloading

-Splitting Datasets
+Splitting Datasets¶

 In Driverless AI, you can split a training dataset into test and validation datasets.